agadiffe/WindowsMize/README.md

 ### Windows Settings app
 Equivalent of the Microsoft Windows Settings app (Start > All apps > Settings).
-There are not all of the settings present in the GUI.
+There are a lot of the settings present in the GUI, but not everything.

 ### Services & Scheduled tasks
 Disable unwanted services and scheduled tasks (grouped by category).
-Be sure to review every services and read the comments to know which one to disable according to your usage.
+Be sure to review every services to know which one to disable according to your usage.

 ### Script configuration & execution
 In these two sections, comment or uncomment the tweaks/settings you want to execute or not.